Skip to main content

 Love working with code and see yourself as a technical problem solver with a passion for games?

-Our TIGA-accredited BSc (Hons) Games Development course has an industry reputation for its technical game development content, providing knowledge and experience to support graduates being hired into ever-increasing and sought-after programming roles within the industry.
+Our TIGA-accredited BSc (Hons) Games Development course has an industry reputation for its technical game design and development content, providing knowledge and experience to support graduates being hired into ever-increasing and sought-after game design, development and programming roles within the industry.

 You will explore the mechanics of playful interaction and develop skills in prototyping and user testing across different technologies and platforms, including console, web, mobile, PC and cutting-edge technologies like augmented and virtual reality.

-How you think, make decisions, and develop ideas will evolve as you learn to code games that give users an exceptional experience by applying computer science principles and staying attuned to emerging technologies.
+How you think, make decisions, and develop ideas will evolve as you learn to develop games that give users an exceptional experience.
+You will do this by applying computer science principles, game design fundamentals and staying attuned to emerging technologies and industry trends.
 You’ll create different types of games for different audiences based on evidence gathered through research, observation and practical experimentation.

 Beyond technical proficiency, the BSc Games Development course places a strong emphasis on fostering creativity and innovation.
-You will acquire and develop the creative tools necessary to develop unique and innovative games, with a parallel focus on understanding how to make these creations commercially successful.
-You’ll get a thorough grounding in the business aspect of games development, learning how to distribute and licence games products as an independent producer.
+You will learn how to critically examine games and research important theoretical concepts to add depth to your own practice.
+You will acquire and refine the creative tools necessary to develop unique and innovative games, with a parallel focus on understanding how to make these creations commercially successful.
+You’ll get the opportunity to establish a thorough grounding in the business of games development, learning how to produce and distribute games products as an Indie Developer.

 Why study with us

-- Develop prototyping, user testing skills and gain an understanding of workflows and project management.
+• Develop game design, prototyping, user testing skills and gain an understanding of workflows and project management.

 Integrated Foundation Year (optional)